Private Educational Loans

 A private educational loan is a last resort and is not recommended unless all other loan options have been exhausted.

-CCRI requires U. S. Citizens and/ or permanent residents first complete a FAFSA and apply for a Federal Direct Stafford Loan before applying for private loans.
+CCRI recommends U. S. Citizens and/ or permanent residents first complete a FAFSA and apply for a Federal Direct Stafford Loan before applying for private loans.
 Federal Direct Stafford Loans have lower interest rates and offer borrowers better benefits than private loans.

 Reasons to consider a private educational loan